16 Days Easy Trek Guide For Mount Everest Base Camp Itinerary From Kathmandu, Capital City of Nepal

 Day 06 – Namche to Tengboche (3860 m) Walking time – 10 to 11 km, duration: 5 hours

 Along the way, you will be accompanied by peaks like Ama Dablam and Everest Himal.
-In the village you can also visit the famous Tengboche Monastery.
+In the village, you can also visit the famous Tengboche Monastery.
 Night in the pension.
-Breakfast, lunch and dinner included.
+Breakfast, lunch, and dinner are included.
 Altitude: 3,440 m.

-From the Nache Bazaar tea house, climb to the upper eastern hill of the town, where the headquarters of Sagarmatha National Park might be interesting.
-On the way you can see the pheasant and the mountain animal of Nepal National Bird called Himalaya Thar.
+From the Namche Bazaar tea house, climb to the upper eastern hill of the town, where the headquarters of Sagarmatha National Park might be interesting.
+On the way, you can see the pheasant and the mountain animal of Nepal’s National Bird called Himalaya Thar.

 After an hour of walking, Kyangjuma crosses the peak through the rhododendron with two cabins at 3600 m.
 From here, a spectacular view of the Khumbu valley.